BdR76/datasetmultitool/readme.md

 ----------
 Although fully functional, this tool is in prototype phase.
 It is missing some conveniences like open-file and save-file dialogs.
-Working with large dataset (>10000 records) can be slow.
+Working with large dataset (>10000 records) is quite slow.

 Known bugs and missing features: